Ross65536/adc-middleware/README.md

 #### Initial Keycloak Setup

-1. Go to the keycloak login page (example `http://localhost:8082`).
+1. Go to the keycloak login page (`$HOSTNAME/auth`).
 Login as admin with `admin:admin`.
 2. Go to `master`'s `Realm Settings` in the sidebar and enable `User-Managed Access` in the `General` tab.
 3. Create a new client in the `Clients` side bar tab: load (import) and save the client from the file `./keycloak/adc-middleware.json`.
 Go to credentials tab in the client and note the generated `Secret` value which is the client secret while `adc-middleware` is the client ID.
-4. In the `Users` tab create user with username `owner`, this is the resource owner.
-Create user with username `user`, this is the user that will access resources.
-For each created user in the user's `Credentials` tab create the password (equal to username).
+4. In the `Users` tab create a user with username `owner`, this is the resource owner.
+Create a user with username `user`, this is the user that will access resources.
+For each created user in the user's `Credentials` tab create the password.
-A user can then login on `http://localhost:8082/auth/realms/master/account` (for example login as owner to grant accesses to users).
+A user can then login (`$HOSTNAME/auth/realms/master/account`), for example as an owner to grant accesses to users.

-You can use different values for these strings, but you would need to update the configuration variables.
+You can use different values for these strings, but you would need to update a lot of configuration variables.

 ### Docker image